 Regardless of what the adjustor claims, you are under no obligation to give a recorded statement.
 Do not give a taped statement until you've spoken to an experienced Fulton County car crash attorney.
 The attorney will help you answer the questions and make sure that your claim remains protected.

 For more tips about what to do after a Fulton County car crash, download Fulton County car crash attorney Shane Smith's free book: "10 Mistakes That Can Ruin Your Georgia Wreck Case."
-If you'd like to discuss your claim, contact the Law Offices of Shane Smith at 770-HURT-999 and ask to schedule a free consultation.
+If you'd like to discuss your claim, contact Shane Smith Law at 770-HURT-999 and ask to schedule a free consultation.